PlasmaPy/PlasmaPy/docs/particles/decorators.rst

 The above example includes optional type hint annotations for ``Z`` and ``mass_numb`` and the returned value.
-The `~plasmapy.particles.particle_input` decorator may be used in methods in classes as well:
+The `~plasmapy.particles.decorators.particle_input` decorator may be used in methods in classes as well:

 .. code-block:: python